Means "lion's corner"

 Originally denoted a person who was from the town of Ochtrup in Germany, which is of uncertain origin.

-From Dutch and means "pear tree", referring to someone who kept a pear orchard.
+, referring to someone who lived or worked at a pear orchard.

 "reed" and veld